fb-pixel

 Rules for Gift Giving Made Simple

-• Support Small/Family-Owned Businesses – Remember, the goal is to simplify, and sometimes making a homemade gift just isn’t simple!
-When this is the case, we love to help support small or family-owned businesses (especially when we’ve tried, used, and LOVED the products ourselves!)
+• Support Small/Family-Owned Businesses - Remember, the goal is to simplify, and sometimes, making a homemade gift just isn't simple!
+When this happens, we love to help support small or family-owned businesses and buy USA-made (especially when we've tried, used, and LOVED the products ourselves!)

 A man and wife smiling.